exercism/docs/community/good-member/chestertons-fence.md

 So if you have an idea or a suggestion, we welcome it!

 However, more often people post ideas that have been discussed many times before.
-Responding to those ideas, and readdressing or rejustifying our decisions can be extremely draining on our team.
+Responding to those ideas, and readdressing or re-justifying our decisions can be extremely draining on our team.
 This article aims to help protect that time and energy.

 Exercism has been designed, engineered and built by thousands of very talented individuals.